ComplexSecurity/knowledge-base/docs/programming/wrap.md

 echo $content;  // Outputs: Hello, World!
 ```

-> [!info]
+!!! info
-> A simple string 'Hello, World!' is [[base64]]-encoded and used to create a data URI.
+    A simple string 'Hello, World!' is [[base64]]-encoded and used to create a data URI.
 This URI is then opened as a stream, and the content is read back from the stream.

 The `data` wrapper itself in PHP is not inherently vulnerable; however, like any tool, its security depends on how it's used.